DanaLeibu/EmailClassifier/README.md

 1) Go to Google Apps Script and create a new project.
 2) Paste the content of code.gs file + appsscript.json file (included in this repository).
-3) Replace this placeholder line: const response = UrlFetchApp.fetch("https://your-server-url.com/classify", options) with your actual backend URL
+3) The code already includes the correct backend URL for demonstarion.
 4) Go to Deploy → Test deployments
 5) Set the deployment type to: Workspace Add-on with Gmail scope
 6) Authorize the required permissions